St. Mary of the Angels (Chicago)

 Saint Mary of the Angels (Kościół Matki Boskiej Anielskiej) is a historic church of Roman Catholic Archdiocese of Chicago in Chicago, Illinois.

 Located at 1850 North Hermitage Avenue in Chicago's Bucktown neighborhood, it is an example of the Polish Cathedral style of churches.
 Along with St. John Cantius Church (Chicago), St. Stanislaus Kostka, St. Hyacinth Basilica, St. Hedwig, St. Wenceslaus, and Holy Trinity it is one of the monumental Polish churches visible from the Kennedy Expressway.

 From 1899 until 1990, the parish was administered by priests of the Congregation of the Resurrection.
 Since January 1991, it has been administered by the Priestly Society of the Holy Cross.

-The church regularly makes appearances in The Dresden Files series of books by Jim Butcher.